Praktyki-ANS/Spacer-3D-projekt/README.md

 # Unity 3D Project - Virtual Tour of ANS

 Welcome to <a href="https://praktyki-ans.github.io/"><strong>our Unity 3D project!</strong></a> It is based on the older version created by ---, but has been enhanced with new features, optimizations, and updates.
-The goal of this project is to have working Virtual Tour of our college building..
+The goal of this project is to have a working Virtual Tour of our college building.

 ## Table of Contents
 - [About](#about)